 If you could achieve your financial goals by simply putting money away in the bank, you wouldn’t need a financial plan.
 Unfortunately, life is a little more complex – it’s hard to understand the intricacies of investment, taxation and ever-changing regulations, so you need professional help.

-Yet many of us resist seeking advice, as if our financial future weren’t just as important as our health or our children’s education.
-We often decide to manage our financial affairs ourselves, or leave it to someone we know, perhaps an accountant or a solicitor, which is a bit like buying vegetables at the butchers.
+Yet many of us resist seeking advice as if our financial future weren’t just as important as our health or our children’s education.
+We often decide to manage our financial affairs ourselves or leave it to someone we know, perhaps an accountant or a solicitor, which is a bit like buying vegetables at the butchers.
 Financial planning is a specialist profession and you should make sure that you’re getting advice from a properly qualified person.

-A financial planner will help you reach your goals; even if retirement may seem a lifetime away, the sooner you start planning the more likelihood you’ll have to achieve financial independence and peace of mind.
+A financial planner will help you reach your goals; even if retirement may seem a lifetime away, the sooner you start planning the more likely you’ll have to achieve financial independence and peace of mind.

 Not all financial planners are the same.
 By looking for a financial planner that is a member of the FPSB, you can rest assured that they are highly qualified, experienced and will do the right thing by you.
 Members of the FPSB can be distinguished from other financial planners because they: